McDonnell Douglas AV-8B Harrier II: Airframe

 For the AV-8B, McDonnell Douglas redesigned the entire airframe of the Harrier, incorporating numerous structural and aerodynamic changes.
 To improve visibility and better accommodate the crew and avionics hardware, McDonnell Douglas elevated the cockpit by 10.5 in and redesigned the canopy.
 This improved the forward (17° down), side (60°), and rear visibility.
 The front fuselage is composed of a molded skin with an epoxy-based core sandwiched between two carbon-fiber sheets.
 To compensate for the changes in the front fuselage, the rear fuselage was extended by 18 in, and the taller vertical stabilizer of the Sea Harrier was used.
 The tail assembly is made up of composites to reduce weight.

-Perhaps the most thorough redesign was of the wing, the objective being to match the performance of the cancelled AV-16 while retaining the Pegasus engine of the AV-8A.
+Perhaps the most thorough redesign was of the wing, the objective being to match the performance of the canceled AV-16 while retaining the Pegasus engine of the AV-8A.
 Engineers designed a new, one-piece supercritical wing, which improves cruise performance by delaying the rise in drag and increasing lift-to-drag ratio.
 Made of composites, the wing is thicker and has a longer span than that of the AV-8A.
 Compared to the AV-8A's wing, it has a higher aspect ratio, reduced sweep (from 40° to 37°), and an area increased from 200 sqft to 230 sqft.
 The wing has a high-lift configuration, employing flaps that deploy automatically when maneuvering, and drooped ailerons.
 Using the leading edge root extensions, the wing allows for a 6,700 lb (3,035 kg) increase in payload compared with the first-generation Harriers after a 1,000 ft (300 m) takeoff roll.
 Because the wing is almost exclusively composite, it is 330 lb lighter than the AV-8A's smaller wing.

 The Harrier II was the first combat aircraft to extensively employ carbon-fiber composite materials, exploiting their light weight and high strength; they are used in the wings, rudder, flaps, nose, forward fuselage, and tail.
 Twenty-six percent of the aircraft's structure is made of composites, reducing its weight by 480 lb (217 kg) compared to a conventional metal structure.